 The Research Portfolio at the University (rather than Global Student Recruitment & Mobility) provides support in relation to all research agreements (commercial, government and non-commercial) that involve the management of research and intellectual property.

-To find out where you can go on exchange, search and browse through our list of Exchange Program Partners.
+To find out where you can go on exchange, or on a short-term mobility experience overseas, search and browse through our list of Exchange Program Partners.